berjinshabeckh/DS_Module14/Ex10-Applications-of-Queue-FCFS.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: Ashwath M
+Developed by: Berjin Shabeck
-RegisterNumber: 212223230023
+RegisterNumber: 212222240018

 int turnaroundtime( int proc[], int n,int burst_time[], int wait_time[], int tat[]) {
    // calculating turnaround time by adding